Calculate the volume or area inside an irregular polygon in Surfer

 Calculate volume inside a polygon

-• Add an empty base layer to the map and draw the polygon(s) you want.
+1. Add an empty base layer to the map and draw the polygon(s) you want.

-• Click Grids | Calculate | Volume.
+1. Click the Grids | Calculate | Volume command or the button.

-• In the Grid Volume dialog,
+2. From the Grid Volume dialog:

-1. In the Upper Surface section, choose a grid-based map from the dropdown list, or click Browse to navigate to and select your grid file.
+1. In the Upper Surface section, choose a grid-based map from the dropdown list; or, click Browse to navigate to and select your grid file.

-4. In the Polygon Boundary section, choose a base map containing your polygon from the dropdown list, or click Browse to navigate to and select your vector file.
+3. In the Polygon Boundary section, choose a base map containing your polygon from the dropdown list, or click Browse to navigate to and select your vector file.

-5. Toggle Volume Inside, and choose whether to calculate for all polygons on the map layer or just the selected polygon(s).
+1. Click Volume Inside, and choose whether to calculate for all polygons on the map layer or just the selected polygon(s).

 In Surfer 13 and previous, you will need to blank the grid file outside the polygon defining the area using Grid | Blank, and then use the Grid | Volume command.
 The blanked areas are not included in the volume calculations and are separated out in the surface area calculations.